jalvesaq/R-Vim-runtime/README.md

 # R-Vim-runtime

 This repository contains the development versions of R related runtime files distributed with both [Vim] and [Neovim].
-The files used to be part of the [Vim-R-plugin].

 The runtime files are sent to both Vim and Neovim maintainers when the accumulated changes become important.
 That is, if you have a fairly up to date Vim or Neovim, you do not need to install the files from this respository.

-You may copy the files to your personal *~/.vim* or *~/.nvim* directory, but, instead of copying the files and checking for updates manually, you may want to use a plugin manager like [Vundle], [Pathogen], [Vim-Plug], [Neobundle], or other.
-Note that the R-Vim-runtime files must be sourced before the Vim-R-plugin files, that is, if you still receive the warning about outdated runtime after installing these files, try changing the order of Vim-R-plugin and R-Vim-runtime.
+You may copy the files to your personal *~/.vim* or *~/.config/nvim* directory, but, instead of copying the files and checking for updates manually, you may want to use a plugin manager like [Vim-Plug], [Vundle], [Neobundle], or other.

 In some systems, the first files sourced by Vim and Neovim are from the system directories.
 In this case, if you want up to date runtime files, you have to